 Recognizing the harms of charging people fines and fees they simply cannot afford to pay, one in four states require courts to conduct ability to pay assessments every time they order a person to pay a fine, fee, assessment or surcharge.
-Kansas received partial credit because it requires courts to conduct ability to pay assessments before imposing fines, but not fees. vi
+Maine does not require courts to consider ability to pay in setting fees.
+It received partial credit, however, because it requires an ability to pay determination when judges set fines.
+Vi

-Recommendation: In addition to fines, Kansas should require courts to conduct an ability to pay assessment every time they order a person to pay a fee, assessment, or surcharge.
+Recommendation: In addition to fines, Maine should require courts to conduct an ability to pay assessment every time they order a person to pay a fee, assessment, or surcharge.